diem/dip/lips/lip-6.md

 * `rotate_authentication_key`

 # Notes
-Note that in first version of Libra Protocol, the validator owners will not maintain the ownership of their Libra accounts, the LibraRoot account will run validator owners' operations on their behalf.
-On the other hand validator operators will maintain full ownership of their Libra accounts.
+Note that in first version of Libra Protocol, validator owners will not maintain ownership of their Libra accounts, the LibraRoot account will run validator owners' operations on their behalf.
+Validator operators will maintain full ownership of their Libra accounts.
 Gradually, the validator owners will start managing their accounts themselves.
 They will send their new account key to the Association and the Association will rotate their account key to this new key.
-Right after this rotation transaction gets executed, the validator owner stars to maintain its Libra account.
+Right after this rotation transaction gets executed, the validator owner starts to maintain its Libra account.

 Both the validator owner account and the validator operator account store a human_name which refers to the name of the company behind the account written in snake case (lowercase, where spaces are replaced with underscores), it is initialized at account creation and never changes.
 Most validator-related transaction scripts get the address and the names of the account and check that the human_name under the account matches the name passed into the transaction script.
 This prevents accounts from accidentally mix up the addresses, which are hex strings, and adds a second level of protection against human errors.